Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 But what's more, of course, the fact that he was already elevated into a university that he wasn't worthy of.

-Uh with basically a vote to become the president of the Oxford Union.
+And then from there was even more rewarded with basically a vote to become the president of the Oxford Union.

-Now I just look at the absolute state of him though.
+Now, I just look at the absolute state of him, though.

 Right.

-Like, how on earth can this absurd it looks like he's wearing slippers, track city bottoms, and a horrible T shirt.
+It looks like he's wearing slippers, track city bottoms, and a horrible t-shirt.

-Seems more reflective of you know, purposely doing that to dishonour the other the other person who they're debating, because you know, when you go to a debate and you know you have your notes and you prep, you want to make sure you look presentable as well in any format, and it kind of it honours your opponent too,
+Because, you know, when you go to a debate and you have your notes and you prep, you want to make sure you look presentable as well in any format.

-because it says, Look, I've made I've made the effort to come here to present my ideas, but also the prestigious union, the prestigious institution of the Oxford Union has long since been the home of debate and you know dialogue,
+And it kind of honours your opponent too, because it says, look, I've made the effort to come here to present my ideas, but also the prestigious union, the prestigious institution of the Oxford Union has long since been the home of debate and dialogue.

 He's just a human form of civilizational entropy, really, isn't he?

-Just devalues everything he comes into proximity to by being like that.
+He just devalues everything he comes into proximity to by being like that.

-Yes, absolutely, very well said.
+Very well said.

-and in addition, membership is not limited to Oxford University students or alumni, but open to those studying at certain other institutions, so please don't tarnish the university with the incompetence of the union officers or project onto the university the disrepute into which they bring the union.
+So please don't tarnish the university with the incompetence of the union officers or project onto the university the disrepute into which they bring the union.

 No.

-Um but the thing is as well, other than of course the uh personal effect that this is having on the fact that well, obviously, because of his comments about Charlie, uh a vote of no confidence was of course put in him, rightly bloody so um, and it shouldn't have taken this long, frankly.
+But the thing is, as well, other than, of course, the personal effect that this is having on the fact that, well, obviously because of his comments about Charlie, a vote of no confidence was, of course, put in him.

-Um but what's more as well, as you find in this GB News article, the union is facing a financial crisis after its president-elect appeared to celebrate the killing of Charlie Kirk last month.
+But what's more as well, as you find in this GB News article, the union is facing a financial crisis after its president-elect appeared to celebrate the killing of Charlie Kirk last month.

 It's not just his reputation, but as you say, he is a form of civilizational entropy, Josh.

-I mean, look at that picture on the right hand side of the article.
+I mean, look at that picture on the right-hand side of the article.

 He looks like some sort of pirate.

-Um and let's not let's not forget as well the the most important thing that he actually had to say in all of this, and this was during a debate.
+And let's not forget as well the most important thing that he actually had to say in all of this.

 To effectively create change in the world we desire.

-And side prop will argue that at times there is simply nothing else that can be required other than violent retaliation.
+And Side Prop will argue that at times there is simply nothing else that can be required other than violent retaliation.

 And this is a view I wholeheartedly agree with.